|• ref-mgc-ago-agc:||The Atom Garbage Collector User Interface|

 A Prolog functor is implemented like an atom, but also has an associated arity.
 For the purposes of atom garbage collection, a functor is considered to be an occurrence of the atom of that same name.

-Atom garbage collection is similar to heap garbage collection, invoked
+Atom garbage collection is similar to global stack garbage collection, invoked

 automatically as well as through a call to the built-in predicate